scupit/gcmake-rust/docs/pitfall_list.md

 2. Put a copy of MinGW's *libstdc++-6.dll* in the binary directory so the executable doesn't need to look in PATH for an alternative one.

+## Undefined reference errors when linking cppfront

+When using MinGW, you'll have to link using Clang's `lld` linker instead of the default `ld`.
+See the [cppfront integration page IMPORTANT NOTE](./cppfront_integration.md#important-note) for instructions and a full explanation.

 ## Emscripten

 Instead of duplicating them here, see the [Emscripten doc page](./emscripten.md) for